-Has your board outgrown its board?
-As published in smorgasBoard@

-September 2008

-Page 5 of 6
+Has Your Organization Outgrown Its Board?
+As published in smorgasBoard® September 2008 Page 5 of 6

 By mapping strengths against strategy, you will develop a visual guide to the best board you've ever had, especially if you overlay it with the normal characteristics-diversity, reach, functional skills, values and the like-that you're accustomed to considering.
 If the board is to be a strategic asset, then you must build the board strategically.
 As our British friends say, "Mind the gaps."